 Ames decided she wanted to be a writer at the age of nine.
 Many short stories and poems later, she was lead author and editor of the ground-breaking Women’s History Sources: A Guide to Archives and Manuscript Collections in the United States (R.R.
 Bowker, 1979).
 In the process of working on this monumental reference book, Ames discovered her love of women’s history and of using primary sources for research.

 Her debut novel, Eleanor’s Wars, won the 2016 Benjamin Franklin Gold Award for Best New Voice: Fiction.

-Her second novel, Don’t Put the Boats Away, will be published August 27 by She Writes Press.
+Her second novel, Don’t Put the Boats Away, was published on August 27 by She Writes Press.